webbigdata-jp/tubesaku-webmcp/README.md

 - a standalone sample demo with synthetic/sample data;
 - architecture documentation.

 TubeSaku's production crawlers, private database, ranking pipeline, API keys, and proprietary data-processing logic are not included.
+This standalone demo is the fully runnable open-source reference implementation for the submission; the production URLs demonstrate the same WebMCP interaction against TubeSaku's live data.

 ## Standalone demo